 In a blender, combine the sweetened condensed milk, coconut milk, and coconut cream.
 Pour the mixture into a pitcher.

+Make ahead.
 The best thing about this drink is it can be made in advance!
 Refrigerated coquito is good for up to 4 days giving you plenty of time to make it in advance of a party and use up the leftovers.
 Enjoying this drink every day will certainly put you in the holiday spirit!

 While using brandy, whiskey or bourbon is not keeping with tradition, you can certainly give it a try!

 How to Serve Coquito